-6.2 Formal Application Submission
+6.2.
+Formal Application Submission

 Applications for Site Plan/Subdivision approval or Lot Line Adjustment shall be filed with the Planning Department and shall fulfill all the requirements of these regulations.
 An application shall be on forms available from the Planning Department Office.
 A completed application shall be submitted to, and accepted by, the Board only at a public hearing for which notice has been given to the applicant, abutters, and the general public.
 Only completed applications will be placed on the Board's agenda in accordance with the "Planning Board's Schedule of Deadlines and Public Hearings".
+All application documents, plans, supporting documentation and other materials shall also be provided in digital Portable Document Format (PDF) on compact disc, DVD or flash drive.
+Digital files shall be complete and exact copies of the corresponding paper submittals (e.g. plans shall be at the same scale and sheet size as the paper copies).
+Applicants may submit additional digital files to assist in presentations at public hearings, but such additional files shall not be considered part of the application unless corresponding paper documents are also provided.

-6.3 Public Hearing and Notices
+6.3.
+Public Hearing and Notices

-- 6.3.1 Before acting on a completed site plan review, subdivision, or lot line adjustment application, the Board shall hold a public hearing to discuss the merits of said application.
+- 6.3.1.
+Before acting on a completed site plan review, subdivision, or lot line adjustment application, the Board shall hold a public hearing to discuss the merits of said application.
 A public hearing shall not be required when the Board disapproves an application based upon an applicant's failure to supply information required by these regulations, including abutter's identification; or failure to meet reasonable deadlines established by the Board; or failure to pay costs of notice or other fees required by the Board.
-In accordance with RSA §676:4, I, (e), requiring notice to the general public shall not be required when the Board is considering or acting upon: - 1.
-Minor lot line adjustments or boundary agreements that do not create buildable lots.
+In accordance with RSA §676:4, I, (e), requiring notice to the general public shall not be required when the Board is considering or acting upon: - Minor lot line adjustments or boundary agreements that do not create buildable lots.
 However, even for these application, notice to abutters and holders of conservation, preservation, or agricultural preservation restrictions shall be given prior to approval of the application.
-Any abutter or holders of conservation, preservation, or agricultural preservation restrictions may be heard on the application upon their request; or

-- 2. Disapprovals of applications based upon failure of the applicant to supply information required by these regulations.
+Any abutter or holders of conservation, preservation, or agricultural preservation restrictions may be heard on the application upon their request; or - 2.
+Disapprovals of applications based upon failure of the applicant to supply information required by these regulations.
 This information includes identification of abutters, or holders of conservation, preservation, or agricultural preservation restrictions.
-Additionally, failure to meet reasonable deadlines established by the Board; or failure to pay costs of notice or other fees required by the Board, are grounds for disapproval. - 6.3.2 It shall be the responsibility of the applicant to supply the names and addresses of all abutters, and every engineer, architect, land surveyor, or soil scientist whose professional seal appears on any plat submitted to the Board upon filing an application with the Planning Department.
+Additionally, failure to meet reasonable deadlines established by the Board; or failure to pay costs of notice or other fees required by the Board, is grounds for disapproval.

+6.3.2.
+It shall be the responsibility of the applicant to supply the names and addresses of all abutters, and every engineer, architect, land surveyor, or soil scientist whose professional seal appears on any plat submitted to the Board upon filing an application with the Planning Department.
 Abutters and the applicant shall be notified by the Planning Department, in the form of a certified mailing, of the date upon which the application will be formally submitted for acceptance by the Board.
 Notice shall be mailed at least 10-days prior to consideration of the application by the Board.
 Notice to the general public will be given at the same time by advertisement in a newspaper of general circulation in the Town of Exeter and shall be posted in at least two public places.
 All costs of notices, whether mailed, posted, or published, shall be paid in advance by the applicant, in accordance with RSA §674:44, V and RSA §676:4, I (d).

-6.4 Regional Notice
+6.4.
+Regional Notice